btnwtn/website/data/articles/higher-order-components-for-beginners.md

 }
 ```

+Read the [arrow function documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for a more complete understanding.

 ## Functions as Values and Partial Application

 Just like numbers, strings, booleans, etc., *functions are values*.
 That means